trey-rosius/ukuaji-scheduledPosts-/README.md

 ![nanny booking](/assets/nanny-booking.png)

+Now the response returns with the correct context.

-So we can see how this feature can be used for creative content writing.
-Also, we can go further by creating content in different languages, creative assessments for educational focus content etc.
+The knowledge base can be used as a very powerfull tool to give the user insights on their upload content, drawing similarities between different entities.This is very important for creative content writing.
+Also, we can go further by creating content in different languages, creative assessments for educational purposes and a lot more.

 ## Image Generation with Amazon Nova Canvas

-This api allows users to generate images with Amazon's flagship Foundation Model call `Nova Canvas`.
+Users can generate images with Amazon's flagship Foundation Model call `Nova Canvas`.

 ![generate image](/assets/generate_image.png)

 ## Video Generation with Amazon Nova Reels

-This endpoint is kind of interesting.
-It uses a step functions workflow to generate videos for your application without using lambda functions.
+Users can generate videos as well, using a step functions workflow to without needing lambda functions.

 ![generate videos](/assets/generate_videos.png)